1

 Crossing your fingers and hoping the subject of your long term career aspirations doesn’t come up in interview is not a good strategy for tackling the question.

 Interviewers may not specifically ask whether or not you have a five-year plan.
 Although it is highly probable that you will face similar questions regarding your future career plans during job interviews.
-It is therefore prudent to prepare an appropriate answer – one that’s worthy of a job offer.
+It is, therefore, prudent to prepare an appropriate answer – one that’s worthy of a job offer.

+If you know anyone who might find this blog post useful, please share it with them on social media.
+They will be sure to thank you for it!
 If you need help with understanding the career paths which may be available, our career experts are here to help.
 In addition to the various career opportunities on offer, our consultants can offer valuable insight into the interview process.

 Adria Solutions